 Whether you are the one creating the work or paying for the work, you should always …

 2. Read before you sign.
 Make sure the document you are signing matches the deal you discussed.
 This should go without saying, but more often than you’d think a client comes in saying “Oh, I didn’t read the contract.
 I just assumed that it was the deal we talked about.”

 3. Consult with an attorney if you have any questions.
 Even if you only talk to an attorney for 30 minutes, the peace of mind you will gain from those 30 minutes will be worth every penny.

 Having a good understanding of the basic rules of work made for hire can help you avoid any of the pitfalls or misunderstandings associated with intellectual property.
 Adding an attorney to your roster of consultants can help any business owner feel more secure about hiring outside help for a project.
 Schedule a consultation and learn your rights.

-Alecia M. Schmuhl is an attorney at Bean, Kinney & Korman, P.C. in Arlington, Virginia.
-She focused her practice primarily in intellectual property, business transactions and government contracting.
-She can be reached at email@example.com or 703-525-4000.
+Alecia M. Schmuhl is an attorney in Arlington, Virginia.
+She focuses her practice primarily in intellectual property, business transactions and government contracting.